 For a time, it wasn’t clear if Feleipe Franks would make it to the draft evaluation stage as a serious prospect.
 His play was volatile at Florida, even when he was at his best.
 Furthermore, the transition to Arkansas didn’t look promising on the surface.
 Franks was going to an offense with much less talent and less proven coaching ability.

 Nevertheless, Franks flourished amidst the change of scenery, and it’s admirable how he took the change in stride.
 On tape, it’s easy to see that Franks quickly took on a leadership role for the Razorbacks.
 He’s constantly communicating in the pocket, moving players around, and modifying protections.

 Franks clearly appreciated the stability in Arkansas, and through that stability, his physical traits were able to shine a bit more.
-At 6-foot-6, 228 pounds, he’s a tall quarterback, but he moves fairly well for his size.
+At around 6-foot-6, 234 pounds, he’s a tall quarterback, but he moves fairly well for his size.
 He’s a good athlete with enough speed and lateral agility to manipulate the pocket, and he can also produce as a runner.
 He had some very impressive plays on the ground, especially his touchdown carry against LSU late in the year.